shubhanshu02/WebVR-Assignment-1/README.md

 * Clone it to your Desktop or to some folder.
 * Make necessary changes and complete the assignment.
 * See git status to know the changes you made.
-* One sure perform git add -u :/ , git add * :/
+* Once sure perform git add -u :/ , git add * :/
 * Then with proper commits push those changes i.e. git commit -m "my change" and then git push
 * These changes have taken place in your forked repo only.
 * Send pull request for us to see and review those changes.